Filtered Out

 but not this time.

+Big disappointment.
 The restaurant didn't have any video surveillance of any kind.

 This also meant there was no video surveillance of the parking lot, and none of the customers or Tara's co-workers saw anything suspicious.

-They didn't really pay attention who she left with or, you know, what transpired out in the parking lot.
+They didn't really pay attention to who she left with or, you know, what transpired out in the parking lot.

 This left Tara's family and police without answers.
+We knew absolutely nothing.

+We had nothing.
 The case was completely clueless from the start.

-When Tara Muncie disappeared, her friends thought she had run away to be with her boyfriend Nick in Illinois.
+When Tara Muncie disappeared, her friends thought she had run away to be with her boyfriend, Nick, in Illinois.
+Her parents, however, didn't believe it.

 I think maybe one time Tara decided she was going to run away.
+I think she was gone for an hour.

 She would not run away.
+No.

 When media outlets reported the story of Tara's disappearance, hundreds of volunteers joined the search.
+Neighborhoods searched parks, looked everywhere they could for her in the snow, in the cold.

 I miss her so much.
+I just, I just want her back.

 Somebody's got her.

-I don't know why, but she just wouldn't run, so something's not right.
+I don't know why, but she just wouldn't run.
+So something's not right.

+You know, it's just too weird.
 Two long weeks passed, and still there was no trace of Tara.

 The pressure at that time was extreme, and it was all fueled by the thought that this child had walked away into the darkness and disappeared.
+And it could happen to yours or mine.

 Then, 17 days after Tara went missing, a hiker found a body near an isolated railroad track seven miles from Tara's house.

 My first thought is, you know, how fast can we get there?
+Is it Tara or is it

 The body was at the bottom of a 70-foot wooded ravine, almost completely hidden from sight.

 The victim was naked from the waist up and had been shot to death.
+Some injuries were consistent with the body being rolled down the ravine post-mortem.

 A driver's license in her back pocket confirmed everyone's worst fears.